Blogs

 Continue Reading

-It is the time required to charge the capacitor through the resistor to 63.
-2% of full charge,or to discharge it to 36.8% of its initial voltage.
+The time constant of an RC circuit equals R * C (in seconds).
+It is the time for the capacitor to charge through the resistor to 63.2% of the supply voltage, or to discharge to 36.8% of its starting level.

 Continue Reading